 The year 2020 has been a dream for people with too much time on their hands and bad intentions.
 Hackers have created illegal spyware that automatically downloads on your computer when you harmlessly click on what appears to be legitimate COVID-19 information (in addition, if you receive a sketchy text message or phone call about “Important COVID-19 updates” do not reply or answer the phone).
 These scams gives the bad guys access to your most precious information like social security numbers, your home address and credit card numbers.
 Hackers then sell these details on the dark web, which can ultimately cost you thousands of dollars that you might not get back.
 Just because you know your identity has been stolen doesn’t mean what you’ve lost is automatically reimbursed— this unfortunate and common issue is called fraud loss.
 A recent study by Javelin identified that there has been a 13% increase in American fraud loss this year, meaning $16.9 billion dollars have not been returned to hard working people of all classes and ages due to no fault of their own.

 How to prevent identity theft

 There are many forms of identity theft that affect a wide range of people; account takeover fraud, credit card fraud, driver’s license fraud, mail identity fraud, social security fraud… the list goes on.
-So, what can you do to avoid identity theft?
+So, what can you do to avoid an identity theft case?
 Nobody expects to be a victim of this issue but being proactive is vital if you want to avoid identity theft.
 Purchase an anti-virus protection software, avoid saving passwords and personal information on your computer, safeguard your social security number and most importantly, shred important documents when you no longer need them.
 Just as the evil forces are adapting to this global crisis, so are the good ones.
 So, what’s the perfect answer to identify theft—DataShield.
 Call today to schedule your routine or one time service.